HKUST-ESG/HKUST-ESG.github.io/category/JFE.md

 ---
 layout: posts_by_category
-categories: Journal of Financial Studies
+categories: Review of Financial Studies
-title: Journal of Financial Studies
+title: Review of Financial Studies
-permalink: /category/Journal of Financial Studies
+permalink: /category/Review of Financial Studies
 ---